Here are six big mistakes that even big companies make and recommended fixes for the mistakes.

 4. Excessive Use of Flash Animation or Graphics

 This would have to be my top pet peeve.
 Why do so many companies spend large chunks of dollars to get a flash intro page?
 Do they know it reduces visits by as much as 95%?
 Probably.
 That would explain why they have the Skip Intro link on the page.
 The only thing I can think of worse than a flash intro is a flash intro with junky music enabled and no “Skip This Stupid Intro” or mute links.
 Yes, there are some companies that actually have websites that bad.
 Note that some flash animation can add to the user experience, but it can also be used for evil.

 FIX: Just don’t do it – really.
 If an uninformed, but well-meaning, person pushes for the flash intro, you need user testing.
 The most important book to read for websites is Krug’s Don’t Make Me Think which describes how to do user testing and get an effective website.
 The user testing provides real data to validate your argument against flash intros.

 This seems to occur more often with larger companies for some reason.
 An internal developer or an ad agency is so confident in their website that they run out of time to test.

 FIX : User testing does not have to be complex – just gather a few people and have them walk through the website looking for certain things.
 Again, the Krug book is a great resource for this.

 6. Text is Difficult to Read

-Complex pattern backgrounds (everybody repeat: “Dude, that is so 1995 “)
+- Complex pattern backgrounds (everybody repeats: “Dude, that is so 1995 “)

-Centering text – man, I really hate this one!
-People have read with left alignment for decades and some twit thinks centering somehow makes their message more valuable.
+- Centring text – man, I really hate this one!
+People have read with left alignment for decades and some twit thinks centring somehow makes their message more valuable.

-FIX : Four foot test.
+FIX Four-foot test.
 Standing four feet away (eyeballs to LCD distance – no leaning!), can you read the screen?
 If not, make some adjustments.
-Note: You should have normal vision to do the test.
+Note: You should have a normal vision to do the test.